Judith K. De Jong

 BArch, The Pennsylvania State University

-De Jong has practiced with firms in Pennsylvania, Houston, Boston, and Chicago.
-Projects on which she has worked have ranged from single-family houses, to media facilities, to high-rise residential, to large scale urban design and planning projects in the U.S. and South Korea, and have been awarded by the AIA, ASID, and ASLA.
+De Jong is a licensed architect who has practiced with firms in Pennsylvania, Houston, Boston, and Chicago.
+Projects on which she has worked have ranged from single-family houses, to media facilities, to high-rise residential, to large scale urban design and planning projects in the US and South Korea, and have been awarded by the AIA, ASID, and ASLA.
 She is principal of Studio 2737 LLC, an architecture and urban design firm in Chicago.